-The following must be completed as part of the clerkship requirements.
+The following must be completed as part of the LIC requirements.

-- 1. Duty hour logging is due at the end of the rotation by Sunday at 11:59pm.
+- 1. Duty hour logging is due at the end of the LIC term by Sunday at 11:59pm.
 See the Duty Hours Policy for specifics regarding duty hour limits, documentation of hours, and a FAQ section. - 2.
-Required procedure/diagnosis (Px/Dx) logging is due at the end of the rotation by Sunday at 11:59pm.
+Required Px/Dx logging is due at the end of the rotation by Sunday at 11:59pm.